Benchmarking Low-Shot Robustness to Natural Distribution Shifts: Related Work

 \textbf{Self-supervised learning.} Researchers have shown self-supervised learning (SSL) to be better or on-par with supervised learning for pre-training deep networks for various downstream tasks \cite{he2020momentum, chen2020simple, caron2021emerging, ericsson2021well, he2022masked, assran2022masked} and we refer the reader to \cite{jing2020self, liu2021self} for thorough literature reviews.
 Recent methods that leverage ViTs \cite{he2022masked, assran2022masked} demonstrate superior robustness to some natural distribution shifts \cite{wang2019learning, hendrycks2021natural, hendrycks2021many} compared to previous state-of-the-art methods without additional interventions.
 However, such evaluations are performed only after fine-tuning on full ImageNet and whether the trend holds for other datasets and in different low-shot regimes remains an open question.
 We aim to address this gap in our work by evaluating some of the most recent SSL ViTs on a variety of datasets and distribution shifts, also comparing with CNNs and the supervised counterparts.

 \textbf{Few-shot learning.} Few-shot learning aims to generalize to novel classes from a few samples belonging to these classes \cite{lake2011one, lake2015human, vinyals2016matching}.
 While meta-learning based approaches used to be popular on standard benchmarks \cite{finn2017model, snell2017prototypical, sung2018learning, lee2019meta}, a growing wave of research showed that simpler transfer learning-based approaches can also achieve competitive performance \cite{chen2019closer, tian2020rethinking}.
-Recently, \cite{guo2020broader} conform with this finding on the more challenging cross-domain few-shot learning (CD-FSL) scenario where the source and novel classes belong to different domains.
+Recently, \cite{guo2020broader} conforms with this finding on the more challenging cross-domain few-shot learning (CD-FSL) scenario where the source and novel classes belong to different domains.
 Since then, works often perform SSL pre-training on the source data followed by low-shot fine-tuning on the few examples of novel classes \cite{ericsson2021well, zhang2022well, das2022confess}.
 However, unlike the (cross-domain) few-shot scenario, we use the target or out-of-distribution (OOD) data only for evaluation purposes similar to most other robustness studies.
-Nonetheless, we use the classifiers presented in \cite{guo2020broader} and present their detailed comparison on different datasets and associated design choices in section \ref{sec:appx_ls_ft} of appendix.
+Nonetheless, we use the classifiers adopted in \cite{guo2020broader} and present their detailed comparison on different datasets and associated design choices in section \ref{sec:appx_ls_ft} of appendix.
+We discuss other related works that are either not applicable or already described in our experiments in appendix Sec.~\ref{sec:appx_rel_works}.